NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 # Model Configs

-The model config class is used to instatiate the model.
+The model config class is used to instantiate the model.
 These configs must have:
 1. A configure_model method which allows the Megatron strategy to lazily initialize the model after the parallel computing environment has been setup.
 These also handle loading starting weights for fine-tuning cases.
 Additionally these configs tell the trainer which loss you want to use with a matched model.
 2. A get_loss_reduction_class method that defines the loss function.